grumpy-gaming/grumpy-os/knulli-Changelog.md

 - Fixed issues with auto-pairing and re-connecting of Bluetooth controllers
 - Fixed cursor movement bug in the popup keyboard
 - Fixed EmulationStation rendering issue with the Korean character '가'
+- Fixed bezels and charging screen for RG28XX

 ### CHANGED / IMPROVED
 - OS features